IvyFlight/Blooket-hack-scripts/README.md

 IMPORTANT!!!
 Booket has installed a code that makes it when you use any of these cheats you can't win/use them, so take note of that!!!

+UPDATE!!!
+I have checked the codes and most of them don't work!!!

 A few Blooket hacks (Example: ChestX-ray, TokenHack).
 But it might not work...